spring-attic/spring-data-rest-webmvc/README.md

 # Spring Data REST Exporter Example

-This deployable web application is an example project that illustrates how to deploy your own artifacts into a WAR that can be exporter using the [Spring Data REST Exporter](https://github.com/SpringSource/spring-data-rest).
+This deployable web application is an example project that illustrates how to deploy your own artifacts into a WAR that uses the [Spring Data REST Exporter](https://github.com/SpringSource/spring-data-rest).

 ### Use